peizejzhang/Time-Series-Forecasting/README.md

     - Change file_address_price to the location of Daily Prices_ICCO.csv.
     - Change file_address_weather to the location of Ghana_data.csv.
 ## Acknowledgement
-The work was conducted as a team-based Kaggle project with Huy Dang.
+The work was conducted as a team-based Kaggle project with Binhe Jia.
 The original team repository is available at: https://github.com/Binhe-Jia/Cocoa_Price_Forecasting